-- Battery pack: Includes a circuit logic board and attached NiMH batteries.
+- Battery pack: Includes a circuit logic board and attached LiON (Lithium Ion) batteries.
 The logic board provides sensing and management logic to support the battery charge, discharge, and monitoring.
-A small cable connects the battery to the battery logic board (smart battery circuit). - Smart battery circuit: Ensures that the battery is maintained at optimal performance and charge levels.
-This circuit is based on the Texas Instruments bq2060A SBS v1.1compliant gas gauge IC. - Monitoring / notification software: Monitoring is accomplished through RAID BIOS Console 2, RAID Web Console 2, or command line utilities.
+A small cable connects the battery to the battery logic board (smart battery circuit). - Smart battery circuit: Ensures the battery is maintained at optimal performance and charge levels.
+This circuit is based on the Texas Instruments bq2060A SBS v1.1compliant gas gauge IC. - Monitoring / notification software: Monitoring is accomplished through Intel[®] RAID BIOS Console 2, Intel[®] RAID Web Console 2, or Intel[®] RAID Command Line 2 utilities.
 The user is notified of failures or corrective actions.